Mushroom Fruiting Chamber DIY

 STEP 1: Make your drill marks

-Using your measuring tape and sharpie make a dot every 2 - 3 inches on EVERY SURFACE of the tub.
-Yes, also the top AND BOTTOM of the tub.
+Using your measuring tape and sharpie make a dot about every 3 inches on all 6 sides of the tub, including the top and bottom of the tub .
 This allows airflow to come from the floor and up though the perlite into the chamber once it’s filled.

 Step 2 Drill, and drill, and drill...